This Grilled Brussel Sprouts Recipe is perfect for a quick and easy weeknight dinner side or meal-prep for the week!

 - First, preheat grill to 450ºF and create a tin foil boat out of tinfoil and place on a baking sheet.

 - Next, prepare brussels sprouts by washing and patting dry.
-Then, using a sharp knife, slice each brussel sprout in half the long way.
+Then, using a sharp knife to remove any ends and then slice each brussel sprout in half the long way.

 - Place brussels sprouts in the tin foil boat and the rest of the ingredients.
 Use your hands or a spatula to coat all of the brussels in oil, vinegar, and spices.

-- Place tin foil boat on the grill for 10 minutes.
-Toss brussels and grill for another 10-20 more minutes.
+- Place tin foil boat on the grill over direct heat and grill for 10 minutes.
+Toss brussels and grill for another 5-15 more minutes (depending on how thick the brussels sprouts are).
+Grill unti the brussels sprouts are fork-tender.

 - Remove from grill and enjoy!